 - The United States Department of Agriculture Global Agriculture Information Network (GAIN) provides information related to trade in agricultural products.
 The Food and Agricultural Import Regulations and Standards Reports (FAIRS) contain useful information about certification requirements for various food products.

-The Canadian Food Inspection Agency (CFIA) requires the “Certificate to a Foreign Government” for U.S. exports of certain FDA-regulated products that contain bovine-, porcine-, or poultry-derived ingredients.
-The following products are subject to these certification requirements:
+The Canadian Food Inspection Agency (CFIA) requires an official certificate for imports of certain food products of meat origin.
+CFIA has agreed to accept an FDA-issued "Certificate to a Foreign Government" (CFG) for U.S. exports of FDA-regulated products that contain bovine-, porcine-, or poultry-derived ingredients.

 Certification Data Elements Required by CFIA

 - Product Name: This is a required field in the Product Details section of the CFSAN eCATS application and will always be printed on the certificate.
 Applicants are required to indicate whether products intended for export to Canada contain bovine-, porcine-, or poultry-derived ingredients.

 - Type of Packaging: Applicants should provide this information in the Product Details section of the application and select this field as one of the headers to be printed on the certificate.
 The information required for this field will vary depending on the type of product.
 CFIA has provided the following examples as to what they expect to see in this field: 12 cans per box, 12 x 16oz/pouch per carton, 20 liter pail.